-SWORD WORLDS CHRONOLOGY, PART II -11 142 Imperial Minister Plenipotentiary visits Dyrn-Gram builds its first new starship since the war.
-Some interstellar government restored to the wyn, Anduril, and Colada.
-Sword Worlds.
-143 Imperial Minister Plenipotentiary arrives at Sacnoth builds its first new starship since war. -8 31 Tizonian League formed.
-Capital at Tizon.
-147 Formal relations established between Imperium 39 Trailing Assembly formed.
-Capital at Sting. and Triple Dominion.
-44 Double Monarchy of Narsil and Anduril estab-148 Formal relations established between Imperium lished, with capitals on both worlds. and Mire.
-53 Imperial scouts contact Sword Worlds.
-148 Darrian Confederation formally established.
-73 Sharurshid establishes first regular trade route to Cunnonic refuses to join due to economic ties to Sword Worlds.
-90 Dyrnwyn assumes leadership of the Trailing 212 A vicious civil war breaks out on Colada.
-Dyrnwyn and the Double Monarchy support different Assembly.
-92 sides, rendering the Triple Dominion powerless Colada assumes leadership of the Tizonian League. to intervene.
-98-104 Gram-Sacnoth War.
-Gram and Sacnoth exhaust 216 Coladan civil war goes nuclear. each other in the war.
-Both planets are balka-217 Dyrnwyn and the Double Monarchy fight over nized by the other interstellar states. dividing Colada's former possessions.
-Triple Dominion breaks up.
-Resumption of small, 104 Triple Dominion of Colada, Anduril, and Dyrnwyn established.
-Consists of all Sword Worlds squabbling governments. settled at the time although Tizon worlds (Tizon, Cunnonic, Hrunting) are semi-autonomous.
+SWORD WORLDS CHRONOLOGY, PART II

+- -11 Gram builds its first new starship since the war.
+Some interstellar government restored to the Sword Worlds. - -8 Sacnoth builds its first new starship since war. - 31 Tizonian League formed.
+Capital at Tizon. - 39 Trailing Assembly formed.
+Capital at Sting. - 44 Double Monarchy of Narsil and Anduril established, with capitals on both worlds. - 53 Imperial scouts contact Sword Worlds. - 73 Sharurshid establishes first regular trade route to Sword Worlds. - 90 Dyrnwyn assumes leadership of the Trailing Assembly. - 92 Colada assumes leadership of the Tizonian League. - 98-104 Gram-Sacnoth War.
+Gram and Sacnoth exhaust each other in the war.
+Both planets are balkanized by the other interstellar states. - 104 Triple Dominion of Colada, Anduril, and Dyrnwyn established.
+Consists of all Sword Worlds settled at the time although Tizon worlds (Tizon, Cunnonic, Hrunting) are semi-autonomous.
 Peace imposed on Gram and Sacnoth.